tobiaskuntzsch/RapidRAW/README.md

 As a photography enthusiast, I often found existing software to be sluggish and resource-heavy on my machine.
 Born from the desire for a more responsive and streamlined photo editing experience, I set out to build my own.
 The goal was to create a tool that was not only fast but also helped me learn the details of digital image processing and camera technology.

 #### The Challenge
-I gave myself a deadline of **two weeks** to go from an empty folder to a functional, feature-rich application.
+I set an ambitious goal to rapidly build a functional, feature-rich application from an empty folder.
 This personal challenge pushed me to learn quickly and focus intensely on the core architecture and user experience.

 #### The Process
 The foundation is built on Rust for its safety and performance, and Tauri for its ability to create lightweight, cross-platform desktop apps with a web frontend.
 The entire image processing pipeline is offloaded to the GPU via WGPU and a custom WGSL shader, ensuring that even on complex edits with multiple masks, the UI remains fluid.